 As part of its policy with the James River Insurance Company (JRIC), Uber has coverage for accidents involving its drivers and uninsured or underinsured motorists.
 This coverage does not apply to any UM/UIM accident involving an Uber driver, and understanding the limitations and the exclusions for Uber’s UM/UIM coverage is crucial to knowing the recovery options in the aftermath of these accidents.

 At the Amaro Law Firm, our Houston attorneys have extensive experience helping accident victims seek the compensation they deserve when uninsured or underinsured drivers cause crashes.
-Strategic, skilled and diligent, our lawyers can protect your rights, help you deal and negotiate with insurer(s) and provide you with exceptional representation as we position your claim for the maximum possible recovery.
+Strategic, skilled, and diligent, our lawyers can protect your rights, help you deal and negotiate with the insurer(s) and provide you with exceptional representation as we position your claim for possible recovery.